Hubitat's smart home works without the internet

 Local processing isn't entirely new either, as SmartThings offers it with certain devices and automations, but Hubitat wants to take the feature one step further by making all of its automations local -- from rules to geofencing.

-Hubitat officially debuted a new, trimmed down version of their Elevation home automation hub on Wednesday.
+Hubitat officially debuted a new, trimmed-down version of its Elevation home automation hub on Wednesday.
 You can order it now from the company's site for $100 for a limited time.
-It's normal price will be $150 after the introductory price expires.
-You'll be able to order Hubitat on Amazon as well starting Friday.
+Its normal price will be $150 (about £115 or AU$210) after the introductory price expires.
+You'll be able to order the Hubitat Elevation on Amazon as well starting Friday.

 In addition to offering the same processing power in a smaller frame, Hubitat is introducing apps for its system for both iOS and Android.
 You currently have to use a web browser to access your Hubitat system.
 The apps are still in the works, but are roughly expected to launch by April.

-Hubitat also works with Amazon's assistant Alexa and the competitive Google Assistant, so you can control any devices synced to the hub with a voice command to your Amazon Echo or Google Home smart speaker.
+The Elevation also works with Amazon's assistant Alexa and the competing Google Assistant, so you can control any devices synced to the hub with a voice command to your Amazon Echo or Google Home smart speaker.
 Bear in mind, since those smart speakers rely on the cloud, that functionality won't work without the internet.

 Since the Elevation Hub processes information locally, it could be a better fit for privacy minded individuals who still want smart home gadgets.
 In addition to keeping most of your info off of the cloud, Hubitat offers a customizable rules platform and invites users to develop and share their own code for any missing functionality.